tleverett/CSS-Documentation/docs/principles-of-object-oriented-css/index.md

 ...
 ```

-When a class (OOP) has been declared in CSS, using it should involve creating an instance before calling any of its functions:
+When a class (OOP) has been declared in CSS, using it involves creating an instance before calling any of its functions:

 ```html
 <div class="Example">